 External Evaluation (ESG Factors)

-Inclusion in ESG indexes
+Inclusion in ESG indices

 FTSE Blossom Japan